Shashwatpog/poke-canvas-mcp/README.md

 Hence, I had to manually hit each API endpoint before using it to make sure I had access to them.

-As the response in json format also included a lot of metadata and details that were unneccessary, I decided to look through the responses and figure out which items to keep and feed as context to poke.
+As the response in json format also included a lot of metadata and details that were unnecessary, I decided to look through the responses and figure out which items to keep and feed as context to poke.
 For example, when fetching courses, I decided to only return the course id and name in the mcp tool.

 Another challenge I faced was Canvas keeping my old courses from previous semesters active and enrolled.
 The only work around to this was using the prefix for each term such as "25-FS" which shows 2025 Fall Semester courses or "26-SS" which shows 2026 Spring Semester courses.